Abbas Halim

 Abbas Halim (Egyptian Arabic: عباس حليم, 9 October 1897 – 6 July 1978), also known as Nabil Abbas Halim or Sherief Abbas Halim, was a prince of the Muhammad Ali Dynasty and a labour activist in Egypt.

 Early military career and personal life

-Born in Alexandria at the end of the 19th century, Halim was educated in Germany and fought with the German air force during the First World War, becoming a fighter pilot.
-He later joined the Ottoman air force.
+Born in Alexandria at the end of the 19th century, Halim was educated in Germany and fought with the German Air Force during the First World War, becoming a fighter pilot with the rank of first lieutenant and awarded the Iron Cross.
+He later joined the Ottoman Air Force.
 After returning to Egypt, Halim founded boxing and sports clubs, led an Egyptian automobile club, and participated in safari hunting.

 Michel Antoine Mamlouk recounts that Halim had three children, Mohamed Ali, Ulvia and Nevine, who were educated in Virginia and Pennsylvania in the United States, and that Halim owned the Khedivial Mail Line fleet.